 Under the traffic decongestion plan in Jamshedpur city:

-- Strengthening of marine drive (Western corridor) has been completed. - Southeastern corridor is under development with the government of Jharkhand. - To control high traffic on the major roads of the town, decongestion work is being continued with the effort based on evolving need.
+- Southeastern corridor is under development with the government of Jharkhand. - To control high traffic on the major roads of the town, decongestion work is being continued with the effort based on evolving need.

 Inside the plant: